mnagatsuka/next-firebase-auth/docs/specifications/templates/ui/template-page-spec.md

 ## 2. Layout and Structure

 This page is composed of the following components.
-For component details, see the **Storybook**.
+For component details, see the **Storybook** and individual component specs.

 ### Primary Components
 - `ComponentName1` (placement in layout, e.g., "at the top", "main content area")